 Latex

 Latex is a responsive material with a slightly spongy feel.
-The responsiveness of latex can help reduce the “stuck” feeling that may occur with memory foam, so that switching positions is easier.
+The responsiveness of latex can help reduce the “stuck” feeling that may occur with memory foam so that switching positions is easier.
 Latex is known as a cooler material, making it an effective choice for stomach sleepers who tend to perspire or wake up hot.
 It’s also a natural material made from the sap of the rubber tree, and may be a suitable option for people with respiratory allergies or concerns about the environmental impact of their mattress.

-Con: If the latex mattress is too firm, it may not offer enough cushioning for stomach sleepers, potentially causing discomfort or pressure points, especially in the chest and pelvis.
+Latex mattresses generally provide a firmer surface with good support, which can help stomach sleepers maintain proper spinal alignment and reduce the risk of excessive sinking.
+But if the latex mattress is too firm, it may not offer enough cushioning for stomach sleepers, potentially causing discomfort or pressure points, especially in the chest and pelvis.

 Memory Foam